Computer Basics: What Is Windows, and Why Are You Using It?

 Why You’re Using Windows

-The main reason most people use Windows is simple — it comes with almost every new PC.
-If you bought your computer after 2021, it likely has Windows 11 preinstalled.
+The main reason most people use Windows is simple—it comes with almost every new PC.
+If you bought your computer recently, it likely has Windows 11 preinstalled.
+While other systems like Apple’s macOS or Linux exist, Windows remains the most common choice for homes, schools, and offices worldwide.

 Fun Facts About Windows